Skip to Content

 Clarity

-Refers to how many irregularities and inclusions a diamond has. less light will come from the diamond if there are many inclusions. the rarity and value of the diamond increase as these imperfections are not visible to the naked eye.
+Refers to how many irregularities and inclusions a diamond has.
+Inclusions are responsible for the light coming from the diamond.
+The rarity and value of the diamond increase as these imperfections are not visible to the naked eye.

-Sophie Bille Brahe uses a clarity of VVS - which stands for very, very slightly included.
+Sophie Bille Brahe uses a clarity of VVS - which stands for very, very slightly inclusions.

 Cut